Dave-team/Knowledge-base/Project management.md

     - Allow lots of time for exploration.
 This is often high impact for the business and should be prioritized.
 An example could be that Fridays are not spent on sprint items - the team just clarifies what they're working on at the beginning of the day and share results at end of day
     - Allow decent amount of time BAU support
     - Often, the objective and scope of a task changes after looking into an issue.
 There might be data issues that need investigating or solving, there might be a better way of looking at things that takes longer.
 Be flexible in the scrum approach
+    - Time box activities when it's unclear how long things take.
+Include research activities in the sprint.
+The goal is to either find best practices, understand whether something is worth pursuing further or making a draft of something.
+With these, set a max time that should be spend on the task.
+If it is about to take longer, discuss with a wider group whether this is worth spending more time on
 - Assign estimated efforts for each task.
 Once we are going over significantly, discuss with a wider grouper whether it's worth it and reprioritize accordingly.
 Especially research projects should be strictly timed to avoid spending too much time going down a rabbit hole.
 - Include acceptance criteria in each ticket.
 AC from business requests are clear.
 Here is what to include for research projects:
     - Write up results from research